jrtberlin/aos2.0-post/README.md

 Our community came up with funny and beautiful new watchfaces.
 Here are some examples of the recent highlights: eLtMosen has created the minimalistic [pulsedot watchface](https://www.youtube.com/watch?v=UETFXGV2dgU) and the Monty Python [silly walks watchface](https://twitter.com/eLtMosen/status/1403642123338014722).
 Most of his creations are available in the [unofficial-watchface repository](https://github.com/AsteroidOS/unofficial-watchfaces).

-MagneFire did show-off a few emulators, Doom, [Super Tux Kart](https://fosstodon.org/@MagneFire/107105850296484856) and a 2048 port on his watch.
+MagneFire did show-off a few emulators, Doom and [Super Tux Kart](https://fosstodon.org/@MagneFire/107105850296484856) on his watch.
+A 2048 port called diamonds was recently included into the stock set of apps.

+Dodoradio worked on a few weird watches, like the [LG Watch W7](https://asteroidos.org/install/narwhal/) with physical hands to be taken into account.
+And the [Casio WSD-FXX series](https://github.com/AsteroidOS/meta-smartwatch/pull/140) with it's multifunctional secondary displays.
+Along with some more conventional ports such as the Fossil Gen5 and Polar M600.
+The program [lcd-tools](https://github.com/AsteroidOS/lcd-tools) by lecris and Magnefire was originally developed to control the LCD on the TicWatch Pro.
+And got extended by dodoradio and beroset to make use of many more features the casio secondary displays offer.

 The creator of the unofficial [Subreddit](https://www.reddit.com/r/AsteroidOS/) gave us full access, making it an official channel alongside our [Mastodon account](https://fosstodon.org/@AsteroidOS).
 As we already mentioned in a [previous blog post](https://asteroidos.org/news/farewell-freenode), we moved all our communication from freenode to Matrix and Libera.chat.